Colorado River toad: Threatened species

-Due to the rising popularity in collecting this toad, compounded with other threats such as motorists running over them, and predators such as raccoons eating them, U.S. states such as New Mexico have listed them as "threatened" and that collecting I. alvarius is unlawful in those states.
-Collecting these toads is also thought to cause stress to them, in particular during the process of "milking" where collectors rub the toads under the chin to cause it to secrete the poison in the form of a milky substance that is then scraped from the body of the toad.
-Robert Villa, who serves as president of the Tucson Herpetological Society, said in a 2022 New York Times interview, “There’s a perception of abundance, but when you begin to remove large numbers of a species, their numbers are going to collapse like a house of cards at some point."
+Due to the rising popularity in collecting this toad, compounded with other threats such as motorists running over them, and predators such as raccoons eating them, U.S. states such as New Mexico and California have listed them as "threatened" and collecting I. alvarius is unlawful in those states.
+Collecting these toads is thought to cause stress to them, in particular during the process of "milking" where collectors rub the toads under the chin to cause it to secrete the poison in the form of a milky substance that is then scraped from the body of the toad.
+Robert Villa, who serves as president of the Tucson Herpetological Society, said in a 2022 New York Times interview, "There's a perception of abundance, but when you begin to remove large numbers of a species, their numbers are going to collapse like a house of cards at some point."

 Efforts to breed the toads in large quantities to offset their losses in the wild are criticized as potentially attracting predators to these areas, and creating a disease vector for pathogens such as chytrid fungus, which can then spread to devastate more of them in the wild.
 Synthetic forms of the drug that collectors seek in the toad poison are fairly easy to produce and may offset overcollection.

+In June 2025, a study showed that persistent trapping of the toads in Mexico has decimated several populations, putting the species at risk of extinction.

+Controversies

+The contemporary “toad medicine” scene has drawn criticism over unverified therapeutic claims, safety practices, and conservation impacts.
+Mexican physician Octavio Rettig Hinojosa has been a prominent promoter of smoking dried secretions from Incilius alvarius, presenting the practice as a rediscovered Indigenous ritual and as a treatment for addiction among the Comcaac (Seri).
+However, fieldwork reported by Horák et al. documents fatal incidents during ceremonies (including drownings in rivers and cenotes and deaths among elderly participants with cardiac complications) and notes that, despite publicized “rehabilitation” efforts, many Seri individuals “continued using” methamphetamine—at times reportedly mixing methamphetamine pipes with toad secretion—based on 2017 eyewitness and community testimony cited by the authors.

+Safety concerns have also featured in court proceedings.
+In Spain, the July 2019 death of photographer José Luis Abad during a “toad” ceremony led to the arrest of actor Nacho Vidal and others on suspicion of involuntary manslaughter; the case was provisionally archived in May 2023 but later revived, and as of October 2025 the Valencia prosecutor is seeking a four-year prison sentence related to the alleged negligent management of the rite and delayed medical assistance.
+Investigative reporting has also attributed several deaths worldwide to ceremonies linked to Rettig, while emphasizing the lack of clinical oversight and the variability of underground practices.